 No longer is it a possibility to lay such knowledge to rest, to tuck it into bed at night and neglect it even when the sun rises again and it’s turned skeletal, wholly ridden of feeling, akin to his own mind (flesh now dripping from the structure beneath).
 It’s indefatigable, unfathomable, remaining prevalent, still, in every moment he succeeds in convincing himself it may well be better to forget that he’s a mindless, foolish soldier, and a pet of something greater than himself.

-It seems to be an inevitably unimaginable ideal and aspiration that he may, perhaps one morning or fateful night, drive away the burning recollection of how his hands and blades had so readily and recklessly plunged into the shining flesh of one of those painted natives, vivid in the shadows of Tenochtitlan, pulling at strips of skin; he can never allow himself to entirely desert the memories of their inconceivable but startlingly beautiful temples, red against a flat plane of blue and a glorified ball of fire.
+It seems to be an inevitably unimaginable ideal and aspiration that he may, perhaps, one morning drive away the recollection of how his hands and blades had so recklessly plunged into the shining flesh of one of those painted natives, vivid in the shadows of Tenochtitlan, pulling at strips of skin; he can never allow himself to entirely desert the memories of their inconceivable but startlingly beautiful temples, red against a flat plane of blue and a glorified ball of fire.
 He will never forget the golden walls with their wide mouthed idols and pierced lips, caked with smattered blood.
 It’s an all too realistic, all too terrible knowledge of his regrets and haunting resentment; blackened, festering self hatred still continues to eat away at all he knows and still can say he loves, as an honest, credible man.
 Perhaps his laughter will never be joyous again.

 How can he ever allow himself, in these present but agonising years, to boldly meet the eyes of his wife, the one he abandoned to loneliness and seclusion those long months and years of travel, and still bring her knuckles to his lips with the same assurance he had once so commonly, easily assumed?
 How can he lay comfortably with her at night, or display the same sword he’d once held to the sun, teeth and metal flashing, edge decorated with rotting blood?
 How can he show the broken musket to his children, talking pleasantly and softly of the skulls he has shattered, and all with the same enthusiasm one usually gives to much more contented affairs?
 How can he press his hands to the beautiful face of a child he’s not known the existence of for three years, brushing back dark hair from a little forehead, and feeding the child with falsehoods he doesn’t believe, himself?